 While the traditional approach has been to digitize data first, this often struggles to address issues affecting power consumption.
 However, this does leave opportunity for analog technology to make a comeback with new innovations.

 The company developed a propriety analog, ultra-low-power, always-on sensing chip that eliminates the digitization of irrelevant data.
 This equates to a longer battery life in higher-power system processors because they will stay asleep until actually needed as opposed to sensing and processing everything around them nonstop.

 "I think it's a great demonstration of how academic research and innovation coming out of academic research can turn into a successful start-up," TransTech Director Carl Irwin said.
 "It's good research.
 A student got his Ph.D. and stuck with what he did for his dissertation, and now, I think they're up to $3.5 million in funding."

-To read more click this link to the The State Journal story.
+To read more go to The State Journal website.